Hire employees in TopDutch

 If you’re looking for a non-Dutch speaking employee, their job portal is free to post vacancies on, and is well-known within the international talent of the Northern Netherlands.

 Another popular route for finding employees is through agencies.
 There are different types of agencies for different employer needs.
-We have agencies particularly for hiring a student (there’s a lot of them here!) in a part-time role, management or executive roles, and bilingual talent.
+We have agencies particularly for hiring a student (there’s a lot of them here!), management or executive roles, and bilingual talent.
 Using an agency takes a lot of the ground-work out of the hiring process; it’s often quicker and they usually have a wider range of specialized talent in their network, which can help with quality of hire.

 Legal